- Outstanding Presentations at Second Creative Marketing Seminar

 Speakers included; Kristina Dimitrova, researcher & writer, Contagious; Ringo Moss, digital strategist, McCann Birmingham; Ruepal Aijula, managing partner, UM media agency; Andy McNab, VP International Holding Companies, Rocket Fuel and Richard Summers, owner, Crowdcat.

+Carry on the conversation as this is a topic that we will return to soon.
 Connect with us via Twitter, (#CIMcreativity) and our CIM Community group on LinkedIn for more reviews and updates on future events.